Union High School (Camas, Washington): History

-Sports
+Athletics

 The Union football team is one of the school's most prominent athletic teams.
 They had a record of 6-3 in their first year without seniors.
 In 2008, the undefeated Titans lost to Bellevue High School in the 3A state championship game.
 The Titans won 3A GSHL league titles in 2008, and 2009.
 The Titans earned 2nd place 4A GSHL titles in 2010, 2011, 2012 and 2013 and finished 1st in 2017 and 2018.
 In 2018 the undefeated Titans beat Lake Stevens High School 52-20 in the 4A state championship, receiving their first state title in football.

 Union's wrestling team are five-time Clark County champions, five-time GSHL league champions, six-time district champions, and three-time regional champions.
 In 2011, Titan wrestling took the team title at the prestigious Pacific Coast Championships, and in 2012 and 2014 they won state trophies, placing 4th and 3rd respectively.
 Union's individual state champions include Clint Coulter (2010), John "Junior" Godinho (2014), Alex Berfanger (2014) and two-time state champs Dan Snediker and Ethan Rowton.

-The cheer squad also placed 2nd at state.

-Union's track and field has seen many accomplishments in its short history.
-In its first year, the track team finished second at state.

-The Union Titans softball team were league, district and regional champs, and then took 3rd in state.

-The Union Titans boys' basketball program is among the finest in the state, having won or competed in state championships nearly every year.
-The 2017 varsity boys' team won 2nd place in the state's 4A division.

-The Union Titans girls' golf team won the 3A league and district titles in 2010.
-In the 4A classification they took district in 2011, and league and district titles in 2012.

-The Union girls soccer team won the 4A GSHL league and district championship in 2019.
-They had an undefeated season in 2019 and they advanced to the state quarterfinals.